learn-co-curriculum/phase-0-css-fundamentals/README.md

 }
 ```

-These two link examples reflect the way links that are both unvisited and
+These two link examples reflect the difference in the way visited vs. unvisited
-visited will be displayed differently.
-If the link is unvisited, it will show as
+links will be displayed.
+If the link is unvisited, it will show as blue.
+If it
-blue.
-If it has been visited, it will show up purple.
-Pseudo-class selectors,
+has been visited, it will show up purple.
+Pseudo-class selectors, like attribute
-like attribute selectors, have a lot of aspects so you can explore them more in
+selectors, have a lot of aspects so you can explore them more in other resources.
-other resources.

 ```html
 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes">